Neil McCann: Kilmarnock appoint former Rangers coach as manager alongside Billy Dodds as Stuart Kettlewell's successor

 Kilmarnock are 11th in the league, having not won any of their last 14 matches, with Livingston four points behind, with a game in hand.

+"The board have said to me that they'll try their best to support me in the January transfer window, but I've taken this job on with the existing staff I've got now."

+In a statement, the Rugby Park club outlined the "complete faith" that the new boss will keep the club in the Scottish Premiership.

-"We fully understand how important it was to get this appointment right," a statement from the club's board of directors read.
+"We fully understand how important it was to get this appointment right," it read.

 "After a thorough process, we are assured that Neil and Billy have the qualities, experience, and character required to lead Kilmarnock Football Club forward.